 Today many more companies like Xiaomi and Realme are striving to provide phones with the best performance at the lowest possible price, forcing premium brands like Apple and Samsung to build good gaming capable phones at lower price points as well.
-So, if you’re wondering what the best smartphones for gaming on a budget are, we have compiled a comprehensive list of the 10 best budget gaming phones.
+Therefore, if you’re wondering what the best smartphones for gaming on a budget are, we have compiled a comprehensive list of the 12 best budget gaming phones.

 1Google Pixel 4a

 OS: Android 10 | Screen size: 5.81-inch | Resolution: 2340×1080 | Refresh rate: 60Hz | CPU: Snapdragon 730G | RAM: 6GB | Storage: 128 GB | Battery: 3,140mAh | Rear camera: 12.2MP | Front camera: 8MP | Weight: 143g| Dimensions: 144 x 69.4 x 8.2 mm

 Google’s budget Pixel, the Pixel 4a, though not aimed at gamers, can manage most smartphone games without a hassle.
 The Snapdragon 730G, though optimized for gaming with a better graphics processor, will not perform as well as modern flagship processors like the Snapdragon 865 and will fall back by a bit.
 The 6 GB of RAM also seems to be the bare minimum for a smooth experience and fast loading times.

 The FHD OLED display is a welcome sight, especially at this price point, but lacks high refresh rate technology, which again is not optimal, will still give a better viewing experience.
 The UFS 2.1 storage will not be as fast as flagships with the faster UFS 3.0 but should do you fine for the most part.